Compound-Complex Sentences

 Compound and Complex Sentences

-• A compound sentence is comprised of two independent clauses joined by a coordinating conjunction (for, and, nor, but, or, yet, or so) and a comma or by a semicolon alone.
+A compound sentence is comprised of two independent clauses joined by a coordinating conjunction (and, but, or) or by a semicolon.

-• A complex sentence contains a dependent clause and an independent clause.
-When the dependent clause is placed before the independent clause, the two clauses must be divided by a comma; otherwise, no punctuation is necessary.
+A complex sentence contains a dependent clause that relies on the main clause to make sense.
+When the dependent clause is placed before the independent clause, the two clauses must be divided by a comma; but when the main clause comes first, no punctuation is necessary.

 I have a pet rabbit, and his name is Fluffy.
 (A compound sentence)